 Scott recounts that he was taught (not too many years ago) by an INSEAD professor, that nothing stops you but yourself.
 In many cases this is true, and what he describes as “thinking adventures” can do no harm and just might pay dividends.

 Harvard Business Review says today’s decision-makers face environments in which things that were isolated from one another are now bumping up against each other at a rate of knots – and often with unexpected results.
 None more so than the digitisation of what represents an exponential rise in the amounts of information; smart systems that communicate interdependently; a decreasing cost of computer power; and the increasing ease of communicating rich content to the other side of the planet.

-Now we have the imminent General Data Protection Regulation that requires each and even one of us to get our house in order.
-Yet, it was something of a surprise to discover from an Institute of Directors survey that two-out-of-five company directors still do not know if their business will be affected by GDPR.
+Now we have the imminent General Data Protection Regulation that requires each and every one of us to get our house in order.
+Yet, it was something of a surprise to discover from an Institute of Directors survey that two-out-of-five company directors still do not know if their businesses will be affected by GDPR.
 The EU-driven regulation comes into force in May and strengthens the obligations of ALL business to safeguard individuals’ personal information including that of an organisation’s customer base.
 Such binding compliance comes against a backdrop of radical technological advances and data surveillance anxieties that can collectively leave all a bit bewildered.

 Amidst all this confusion, to help Scotland to stand out internationally, the development of our nation’s skills and capabilities would be greatly helped if we saw a significant increase in co-operation between well-established organisations and companies that are at an early stage of their development, or just starting out in this fiercely competitive commercial world.